Filippo-Venturini/asmd23-public-models/README.md

   )
 ```

 After implementing the Petri Net different simulation were performed and the API `relativeTimeInCondition` written in the first task was used for calculating the average time of the net in Reading and Writing state, trying different combinations of rates.
+All the simulation are executed with **5 tokens** in the **IDLE** state.

 | Reading rate | Writing rate | % of time in Reading | % of time in Writing |
 |--------------|--------------|----------------------|----------------------|